WheteThunger/SpawnModularCar/README.md

 - `spawnmodularcar.engineparts.tier1` -- Spawn your car with low quality engine components.
 - `spawnmodularcar.engineparts.tier2` -- Spawn your car with medium quality engine components.
 - `spawnmodularcar.engineparts.tier3` -- Spawn your car with high quality engine components.
-- `spawnmodularcar.engineparts.cleanup` -- Delete engine components when using `/mycar destroy`, `/mycar fix` or `/mycar load`.
-If not granted, engine parts will be dropped instead.
-Recommended to be granted for all players that have the engine permissions above, in order to prevent spamming engine components.
-Does not stop engine parts from dropping when the car is destroyed by other means.

 Misc:
 - `spawnmodularcar.fix` -- Required to use `/mycar fix`.